Unleash/unleash/docs/deploy/google-auth-hook.md

 }
 ```

 Implement a preRouter hook for `/api/admin/login`.
-It's neccesary for login with Google.
+It's necessary for login with Google.

 ```js
 function googleAdminAuth(app) {